emp3thy/unsubscriber/CURRENT_PHASE.md

 - ✅ Step 6.2: Refactor scan_inbox() to Use EmailScanService (COMPLETED 2025-10-12)
 - ✅ Step 6.3: Refactor unsubscribe_selected() to Use UnsubscribeService (COMPLETED 2025-10-12)
 - ✅ Step 6.4: Refactor Deletion Methods to Use EmailDeletionService (COMPLETED 2025-10-12)
-- ❌ Step 6.5: Remove Dead Code and Simplify MainWindow
+- ✅ Step 6.5: Remove Dead Code and Simplify MainWindow (COMPLETED 2025-10-12)
+  Note: Reduced from 1642 to 1527 lines (7% reduction).
+Target of <800 was overly optimistic for a UI class that must create all UI components.

 ---